deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15580/index.md

 ![](charts/charts_8_0.png "🔼 Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.")

-> The chart displays the U-shaped pattern of position-level accuracy in 3, 4, and 5-digit multiplication tasks across various training set sizes for Gemma-2-2B and Llama-3.1-8B models.
+> 🔼 The chart displays the U-shaped pattern of position-level accuracy in 3, 4, and 5-digit multiplication tasks across various training set sizes for Gemma-2-2B and Llama-3.1-8B models.
+> <details>
+> <summary>read the caption</summary>
+> Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.
+> </details>

 ![](charts/charts_8_1.png "🔼 Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.")

-> The chart displays the position-level accuracy of LLMs in multiplication tasks, revealing a U-shaped pattern across different training set sizes.
+> 🔼 The chart displays the position-level accuracy of LLMs in multiplication tasks, revealing a U-shaped pattern across different training set sizes.
+> <details>
+> <summary>read the caption</summary>
+> Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.
+> </details>

 ![](charts/charts_8_2.png "🔼 Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.")

-> The chart displays the position-level accuracy of LLMs in 3, 4, and 5-digit multiplication tasks across different training set sizes, revealing a U-shaped pattern.
+> 🔼 The chart displays the position-level accuracy of LLMs in 3, 4, and 5-digit multiplication tasks across different training set sizes, revealing a U-shaped pattern.
+> <details>
+> <summary>read the caption</summary>
+> Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.
+> </details>

 ![](charts/charts_8_3.png "🔼 Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.")

-> The chart displays the position-level accuracy of LLMs in multiplication tasks across varying training set sizes, revealing a U-shaped pattern.
+> 🔼 The chart displays the position-level accuracy of LLMs in multiplication tasks across varying training set sizes, revealing a U-shaped pattern.
+> <details>
+> <summary>read the caption</summary>
+> Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.
+> </details>

 ![](charts/charts_8_4.png "🔼 Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.")

-> The chart displays the position-level accuracy of LLMs in 3, 4, and 5 digit multiplication tasks across different training set sizes, revealing a U-shaped pattern.
+> 🔼 The chart displays the position-level accuracy of LLMs in 3, 4, and 5 digit multiplication tasks across different training set sizes, revealing a U-shaped pattern.
+> <details>
+> <summary>read the caption</summary>
+> Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.
+> </details>

 ![](charts/charts_8_5.png "🔼 Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.")

-> The chart displays the position-level accuracy of LLMs (Gemma-2-2B and Llama-3.1-8B) in 3, 4, and 5-digit multiplication tasks across different training set sizes, revealing a U-shaped pattern.
+> 🔼 The chart displays the position-level accuracy of LLMs (Gemma-2-2B and Llama-3.1-8B) in 3, 4, and 5-digit multiplication tasks across different training set sizes, revealing a U-shaped pattern.
+> <details>
+> <summary>read the caption</summary>
+> Figure 3: Position-level Accuracy from Gemma-2-2B and Llama-3.1-8B.
+> </details>

 </details>